On this page

 Access control list (ACL)

 When creating an API key, grant it an access level that controls actions like searching or updating.
 The ACL defines each allowed feature for a given API key.

 - Browse Index (

-browse): allowed to retrieve all index contents via the browse API.
+browse): allowed to retrieve all index data with the

 - Add records (

-addObject): allowed to add/update an object in the index.
+addObject): allowed to add or update records in the index.